ACM40960/project-FilipMasic/README.md

 ## How It Works

-Our approach involves data-driven decision-making and optimization algorithms while obtaining data from readily available sources:
+Our approach involves data-driven decision-making and ranking functions while obtaining data from readily available sources:

 ### 1. Data Collection and Exploration:
-   - To get started, we need data!
-Gather diverse datasets that include:
    - Existing charging station locations
    - Demographic factors
    - Traffic density